-We strongly encourage all applicants to contact the IDOE Office of School Finance directly with questions about per-pupil funding: http://www.doe.in.gov/idoe/finance.
+We strongly encourage all applicants to contact the IDOE Office of School Finance directly with questions about per-pupil funding.

 A charter school’s ability to secure philanthropic support or federal grants to support school start-up and operations will depend upon many factors, and an applicant should not assume that such grants will be secured.
 Therefore, we advise applicants to build their operating budget conservatively, assuming no grant funding for core school operations.

-Following the Board’s approval of a charter school application at a Board meeting, the applicant’s designated representative will receive a letter confirming the Board’s decision.
+Following the Board’s approval of a charter school application, the applicant’s designated representative will receive a letter confirming the Board’s decision.
 In addition, the designated representative will receive a copy of the charter agreement for review by the charter school’s governing body.
 Prior to charter agreement execution, the ICSB may request some follow-up information from the charter applicant.
-Finally, each member of the charter holder’s Board of Directors must undergo an expanded background check using one of the preferred providers listed on the ICSB website.
+Finally, each member of the charter holder’s Board of Directors must undergo an expanded background check using one of the preferred providers listed here.

 The ICSB recognizes that some, but not all, applicants intend to propose innovations (as defined in the application).
 Because the ICSB maintains a particular interest in innovation, this section provides a forum for applicants to offer more detail on the innovative aspects of their applications.
 This section is not required.

 The ICSB recognizes that innovation is not necessary for an application to be exceptional and worthy of approval.
 Applicants that do not complete this section will not be at a disadvantage in the application evaluation process.